Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 ### `MBEDTLS_PSA_CRYPTO_CONFIG`

+(This section taken from a comment by Gilles.)

 X509 and TLS code use `MBEDTLS_xxx` macros to decide whether an algorithm is supported.
 This doesn't make `MBEDTLS_USE_PSA_CRYPTO` incompatible with `MBEDTLS_PSA_CRYPTO_CONFIG` per se, but it makes it incompatible with most